Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: Contents

 *\ Section \ref{section:quadsym} identifies the group of transformations that moves inside the space of quadruplets.
 Its generators commute with the ones of the gauge group.

 *\ Section \ref{section:charged} is devoted to charged pseudoscalar mesons.
 Their masses and orthogonality relations are explicitly written.

 *\ Section \ref{section:mix} shows how the formula (\ref{eq:cab0}) relating $\theta_d$, $\theta_u$ and the masses of charged pseudoscalar mesons is obtained very simply.
 It does not depend on low energy theorems like GMOR (which are badly verified for heavy mesons) and only relies on the statement that $\bar u_m\gamma_5 d_m, \bar u_m\gamma_5 s_m, \bar c_m\gamma_5 d_m, \bar c_m\gamma_5 s_m$ are proportional to the interpolating fields of, respectively $\pi^+, K^+, D^+, D_s^+$.
 There is no need to know the proportionality constants, which makes this result specially robust.
-This section overlaps with \cite{Machet3}, but adds some new features and strengthens it.

 *\ Section \ref{section:neutralgen} gives the general formul{\ae} for the masses and orthogonality conditions for $\pi^0, \eta, K^0$ and $ D^0$.

 $\bullet$\ {\bf Chapter \ref{chapt:2gentetaunul}} deals with the approximation $\theta_u=0$, keeping of course $\theta_d=\theta_c \not=0$.